danielnorberg/tako/README.rst

 Test Run
 ========

-There's lots of data sets out there that can be used to experiment with a tako cluster, but I like music so I'm going to use the million song dataset subset.
+There's lots of data sets out there that can be used to experiment with a Tako cluster, but I like music so I'm going to use the million song dataset subset.
 If you have a lot of time and diskspace and/or machines, try out the full data set and let me know about it =)

 First, download the million song subset.
 The infochimps mirror might be faster.